Video shows unusual traffic stop, chase involving horse and buggy

-ASHTABULA, Ohio (WJW) – Video shows a rather unusual traffic stop and police chase in Ohio involving a horse and buggy.
+ASHTABULA, Ohio (WJW) — A video shows a rather unusual traffic stop and police chase in Ohio involving a horse and buggy.

 “Whoa, whoa,” Ashtabula Sheriff Deputy Mike Talbert can be heard saying on his body camera video as he tries to stop a horse and buggy around 2:43 a.m.
 Saturday in Orwell.